nkvoronov/script.globalsearch/README.txt

 181 - Container for found songs
 189 - The script will set this id to visible when songs are found

+190 - Label containing the number of found programmes 191 - Container for found programmes
+199 - The script will set this id to visible when programmes are found

+230 - Label containing the number of found movies containing the director 231 - Container for found movies containing the director 239 - The script will set this id to visible when movies containing the director are found

 210 - Label containing the number of found movies containing the actor 211 - Container for found movies containing the actor 219 - The script will set this id to visible when movies containing the actor are found

-220 - Label containing the number of found programmes 221 - Container for found programmes
-229 - The script will set this id to visible when programmes are found

-230 - Label containing the number of found movies containing the director 231 - Container for found movies containing the director 239 - The script will set this id to visible when movies containing the director are found

 990 - 'Searching...' label, visible when the script is searching 991 - Search category label, visible when the script is searching